Bijikyu/qreactutils/replit.md

 ## System Architecture

 ### Module Structure
-The library follows a hierarchical module organization:
+The library follows a hierarchical module organization with functions organized by purpose:
 - **index.js**: Main entry point that aggregates all functionality and provides the public API
 - **lib/hooks.js**: Central hooks aggregator that imports from specialized modules
 - **lib/api.js**: HTTP request management and React Query integration